vercel/styled-jsx/README.md

 ## How It Works

-The example above compiles to
+The example above compiles to the following:

 ```js
 import _jsxStyleInject from 'styled-jsx/inject'

 export default () => (
   <div>
     <p data-jsx='cn2o3j'>only this paragraph will get the style :O</p>